 - Pedestrians accounted for 17% of all traffic deaths in 2019, compared to 13% in 2010.

 - Black, Indigenous, and People of Color are a larger proportion of pedestrian fatalities, compared to their respective populations.

-While the full GHSA report uses data from 2010 on to demonstrate traffic violence trends, the preliminary 2020 data stands out because of the pandemic conditions.
+While the full GHSA report uses data from 2010to demonstrate traffic violence trends, the preliminary 2020 data stands out because of the pandemic conditions.
 As you might expect, fewer people were driving for work or leisure last year.

 For statistical analysis, researchers look at vehicle miles traveled (VMT).
 This number is the total annual miles of vehicle travel, divided by the total population of the area.

 In 2020, there was a 13.2% decrease in VMT overall.
 Yet, the pedestrian fatality increased by 21% over 2019.
 That means while there were fewer vehicles on the road, people on foot were more likely to be killed by them.

 The GHSA reports 47 pedestrian fatalities in Washington from January – June 2020.

 The Washington State Department of Transportation data shows 104 fatalities for all of 2020.